 Eligibility: For all posts – you must be a fully paid-up member of the Labour Party and have completed your eight-week probationary period.
 For the position of Student Lead, you must be under 27 and a student at the time of election.

 Nominations Co-ordinators in yearPlease use this form to submit your nomination for a Co-ordinating officer post

-This is a new idea and an opportunity for members to help out without feeling the burden of an “official” officer role.
-Ward officers will get involved helping out in a “ward”.
+This is a new idea and an opportunity for members to help without feeling the burden of an “official” officer role.
+Ward officers will get involved in helping out in a “ward”.
 You are not limited to volunteering for the ward you live in.

 We hope Ward Officers will significantly help the campaign team and Labour Councillors.
 They can help organise members in the ward to deliver leaflets, highlight local issues, or do other activities like helping out on a polling day or even social events in a ward.